symbioticfi/relay-contracts/README.md

 ## Overview

-Symbiotic Relay is a peer-to-peer side-network designed to collect and aggregate signatures from validators, maintain validator sets (valsets) on the settlement contract.
+Symbiotic Relay is a peer-to-peer side-network designed to collect and aggregate signatures from validators, maintain validator sets on the settlement contract.

 To achieve that, Symbiotic provides a set of predefined smart contracts, in general, representing the following modules: